Skip to contents

 lsoSynth$id <- rownames(lsoSynth)

-Defining an RD design requires, at minimum, identifying the running variable(s) RR, as well as how RR determines treatment assignment.
+Defining an RD specification requires, at minimum, identifying the running variable(s) RR, as well as how RR determines treatment assignment.
 In our example,

 lsoSynth$Z <- lsoSynth$R<0